idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - You did well!
 - I wonder how the world would have been without the Oblivion Crisis...better maybe?
 - If the ancient Nord and Falmer wouldn't have clashed, we might have had a long peace...
-- I'd prefer you not hunting deers if you're not hungry.
+- I'd prefer you not hunting deer if you're not hungry.
 - Rabbits!
 They're everywhere!
 Where do they all come from?
 - Dunmer rather eat a horse than ride it.
 - Be careful around chicken.
 I killed one once by accident.
 Guards went after me as if I just assassinated the Emperor.